Ali (2025 short film): Production

 Ali is a co-production between Bangladesh and the Philippines.
-The film was written by Arvin Belarmino and Kyla Danelle Romero, and produced by Tanveer Hossain and Kristine De Leon under KATALOG FILMS, with additional support from NARRA POST-PRODUCTION STUDIOS, BAREBONES INC, and GETAFIXXI.
+The film was written by Arvin Belarmino and Kyla Danelle Romero, and produced by Tanvir Hossain and Kristine De Leon under KATALOG FILMS, with additional support from NARRA POST-PRODUCTION STUDIOS, BAREBONES INC, and GETAFIXXI.
 Post-production, including sound and grading, was handled in the Philippines due to limited facilities in Bangladesh.

 Filming took place in various locations across Sylhet in December 2024.
 The shooting was completed over five consecutive days.

 Release

 The film had its world premiere at the 78th Cannes Film Festival on 22 May 2025, as part of the Short Film Competition.
 It was the first Bangladeshi film to be selected for this category and received two screenings on the same day.

 Reception

 At the 2025 Cannes Film Festival, Ali received a Special Mention in the Short Film Palme d’Or category, recognizing its storytelling and direction.
 This marked a historic achievement for Bangladeshi cinema.
 Director Adnan Al Rajeev commented on the competition, stating, "As expected, the nominated short films at Cannes are incredibly powerful in terms of storytelling, direction, and presentation."